menu

 Because of many things, McLean - Stanford is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, McLean - Stanford really has some of the features that families look for when choosing a good community to raise children.
 Is McLean - Stanford perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-McLean - Stanford is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, McLean - Stanford does not have a public transit system used by locals to get to and from work.

 Demographics

-The overall education level of McLean - Stanford citizens is substantially higher than the typical US community, as 29.35% of adults in McLean - Stanford have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of McLean - Stanford citizens is substantially higher than the typical US community, as 29.35% of adults in McLean - Stanford have at least a bachelor's degree.

 The per capita income in McLean - Stanford in 2022 was $42,374, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $169,496 for a family of four.